Complete video streaming solution with DASH and HLS support, DRM encryption, and cloud storage integration

 $capture = $ffmpeg->capture("CAMERA NAME OR SCREEN NAME");

-Dynamic Adaptive Streaming over HTTP (DASH), also known as MPEG-DASH,allows high-quality streaming over the internet by segmenting content into short HTTP-based file downloads.
-Clients can choose the segment with the highest bitrate suitable for their network conditions, resulting in a seamless playback experience.
-Learn more
+Dynamic Adaptive Streaming over HTTP (DASH), also known as MPEG-DASH, allows high-quality streaming over the internet by segmenting content into short HTTP-based file downloads.

 $video->dash()